 - Date and signature of company representative.

-- If mechanical failure occurs to a vehicle within a 25-mile radius of the college, plant operations shall be contacted during normal business hours.
+- If mechanical failure occurs to a vehicle within a 25-mile radius of the college, plant operations must be contacted if the occurrence is during normal business hours.
 Otherwise, a nearby local garage, preferably one that specializes in the make of the vehicle affected, should be contacted for assistance.
 If the repair estimate exceeds $100, plant operations must be contacted for clearance prior to authorization of the repairs.

 Responsibilities of Plant Operations and the Athletic Department